 Recipe ingredients I used.

-All you need to make these healthy savory cookies are a few wholesome ingredients – almond flour, baking powder, eggs, onions, peppers, breakfast sausage and shredded cheddar cheese.
-Can also use almond meal.
+All you need to make these healthy savory cookies are a few wholesome ingredients – ground almond flour, baking powder, eggs, onions, peppers, breakfast sausage and shredded cheddar cheese.
+You can also use almond meal.

 These savory keto cookies are really easy to make so you might want to even double the batch and freeze them.
 Here’s how to make them.

-- Preheat oven to 375°F. Get out a baking tray and cover with a piece of baking parchment paper or a silicone baking mat.
+- Preheat oven to 375°F. Cover a baking sheet with parchment paper or a silicone liner or baking mat.

 - Get out a skillet and heat to medium heat.
 Add the onions, peppers and sausage to saute them until the vegetables are soft and the sausage cooked through.
 Let the sausage mixture cool completely.

-- In the meantime get out a mixing bowl and add the dry ingredients (almond flour, salt, pepper and baking powder).
+- In the meantime get out a medium bowl and add the dry ingredients (almond flour, salt, pepper and baking powder).

 - In a separate bowl beat eggs, then add ½ cup of the cheese.
-Add to the almond mixture and mix well.
+Add these wet ingredients to the almond mixture and mix well.
 Lastly add in cooled sausage mixture and mix to combine.

-- Next form the dough into little cookies and then place on the prepared baking sheet.
+- Next form the dough into a little cookie shape and then place on the prepared baking sheet or baking tray.